-- A picture released by the United Nations-African Union Mission in Darfur (UNAMID) on 11 June 2014 shows a child walking with her mother to their shelter at the Zam Zam camp for displaced people in North Darfur (Photo: Albert Gonzalez Farran/AFP/Getty Images)
+- A child walks with her mother to their shelter at the Zam Zam camp for displaced people in North Darfur on 11 June 2014 (Photo: Albert Gonzalez Farran/AFP/Getty Images)

 There have been escalating tensions between government forces supported by their allied militia and armed movements and tribal militia groups since the start of the year.

 Hostilities have spread across much of North and South Darfur, spilling over into West, Central and East Darfur.

 According to OCHA, 397,057 have been displaced since the beginning of 2014, although close to 131,300 people have since returned to their areas of origin.

 The figure is in addition to some 2 million people in Darfur facing long-term displacement, having fled their homes at the height of the conflict in 2003-2005.

 OCHA said the majority of returnees were concentrated in the Saraf Omra (76,788) and El Lait and El Taweisha localities (52,259), with small number of people returning to their rural villages in the El Fasher locality.

 In May, some 7,600 people returned to Um Gunya, Hijer and other villages in Bielel locality from Saniya Deleiba and various camps around the South Darfur capital, Nyala.

 Government restrictions and ongoing insecurity initially prevented aid agencies from accessing many conflict-affected areas during the early stages of the crises.